-Appropriation level cost estimates for Interconnection (+/- 20% accuracy) and Network/Infrastructure Upgrades for Delivery (+/- 30% accuracy) were developed by WAPA and PSCo Engineering.
+Appropriation level cost estimates for Interconnection (+/- 20% accuracy) and Network/Infrastructure Upgrades for Delivery (+/- 30% accuracy) were developed by Western and PSCo Engineering.
 The cost estimates are in 2010 dollars with escalation and contingencies applied (AFUDC is not included) and are based upon typical construction costs for previously performed similar construction.
 These estimated costs include all applicable labor and overheads associated with the siting support, engineering, design, and construction of these new Western and PSCo facilities.
 This estimate does not include the cost for any other Customer owned equipment and associated design and engineering.
+NOTE: Interconnection estimates provided by Western and PSCo assume this study as a new interconnection at Ault Substation.